It has been estimated that there are 11,000 Americans living in Austria.

 If you're a US citizen, green card holder, or US/Austrian dual citizen, and you have been living in Austria but you didn't know you had to file a US tax return, don't worry: there's a program called the IRS Streamlined Procedure that allows you to catch up on your filing without paying any penalties.
 Don't delay though, in case the IRS comes to you first.

-If you spend at least 183 days in a year in Austria, or you have a residence there, or you have income in Austria, you have to file an Austrian tax return.
-Austrian income tax rates are relatively high, with a progressive scale up to 55%.
+If you spend at least 183 days in a year in Austria, or you have a residence there, or you have income in Austria, you are required to file an Austrian tax return.
+Austrian income tax rates are relatively high, with a scale from 0% to 55%.
 There is also a 25% capital gains tax.

 We strongly recommend that if you have any doubts or questions about your tax situation as a US expat living in Austria that you contact a US expat tax specialist.